xikronz/Government-Contracts/README.md

 # Event driven trading: a Mean Reversion-Based Sell strategy triggered by Governent Contracts
-Every year, the United-States Federal Government spends over **$600 Billion** on contracting projects with large-bap, mid-cap and small-cap businesses, making it one of the most lucrative expenditures in the global economy.
+Every year, the United-States Federal Government spends over **$600 Billion** on contracting projects with large-cap, mid-cap and small-cap businesses, making it one of the most lucrative expenditures in the global economy.
 Over the past decade, an avergage of **57.31%** of it's top 100 recipients were corporations that are **publically traded** on US stock exchanges.

 Despite the scale of these expenditures, retail investors often overlook federal contracting trends as a factor in stock selection.
 Many firms receive billions in government contracts annually, securing stable revenue streams that can mitigate risk during economic downturns and enhance long-term growth prospects.
 In section 5, **capital allocation**, we go over how the inpact of a contract on fundemental performances is projected using a **sigmoid composition** of $\Delta$ EBITDA, $\Delta$ margins, $\Delta$ cash flow etc...